 Top Reasons Why Sewer Lines Back Up

 The roots of trees and shrubs reach deep into the ground looking for water.
-They find plenty of it in your home’s sewer lines.
+They find plenty of it in your home’s drain (sewer) lines.
 Tough roots penetrate sewer lines and grow inside the pipes.
 They eventually outgrow the space and cause blockages that lead to backups.

 When pipes wear out, they are more vulnerable to damage.
 A damaged sewer line can let in various organic materials that can cause clogs and subsequent backups.